cph101/Lets-Do-Wiki/docs/common.md

 sidebar_position: 2
 ---

-# General Information about the Let's Do Mods
+# General Info about the Mods

 ## Supported Minecraft Versions & Modloaders
 We are currently focusing on version 1.20.1 for Minecraft Java, primarily ensuring compatibility with the Fabric Loader.